Strawberry Shortcake (Paleo, GF)

 - In a medium bowl, mix the almond flour, coconut flour, baking powder, baking soda, and salt together with a fork.
 Mix well.

-- In another medium bowl, mix the milk, coconut butter, eggs, and ½ cup of honey with an electric mixer.
+- In another medium bowl, mix the milk, coconut oil, eggs, and 1/2 cup of honey with an electric mixer.

 - Add the flour mixture to the milk and eggs mixture and mix with an electric mixer until everything is blended and thickens.